sifaka-ai/sifaka/README.md

     description="Ensures text is between 50-300 words",
 )

-# Create a chain with the model, rule, and reflexion critic
+# Create a chain with the model, rule, and reflexion critic using the factory function
-chain = Chain(
+chain = create_simple_chain(
     model=model,
     rules=[length_rule],
     critic=reflexion_critic,
-    max_attempts=3,
+    max_attempts=3
 )

 # Process a series of prompts and observe how the critic improves over time